 New York has not been spared—in 12 upstate New York counties alone, the number of heroin overdoses has jumped 417% from 2009 to 2013.
 In response to this emerging crisis, Essex County Public Health (ECPH) established the Essex County Heroin and Opioid (ECHO) Prevention Coalition, a multiagency collaboration to prevent and reduce heroin and opiate use and addiction.
 A top priority for the coalition is to launch a Screening, Brief Intervention, and Referral to Treatment (SBIRT) program in Essex County and beyond.
 An evidence-based, effective approach to combat substance use disorders, SBIRT can reduce health care costs, decrease severity of drug and alcohol use, and reduce risk of trauma.
 In 2016, NYSHealth awarded ECPH a grant to introduce and implement SBIRT into Essex County, and eventually other North Country counties.

-Under this grant, ECPH will launch SBIRT in multiple health care settings in the region.
-Specifically, ECPH will hire a coordinator to provide assistance in implementing SBIRT and increase awareness and education of opioid and heroin use.
-The coordinator will improve linkages between care providers in Essex and other North Country counties, helping to develop policies that formalize the use of screening and interventions for vulnerable groups.
-Programmatic and technical support will be given in areas such as SBIRT screening tool selection and integration of SBIRT into electronic health records.
-The coordinator will also work closely with the ECHO Prevention Coalition in creating a referral resource list as a tool to connect emergency departments, safety-net providers, and public health centers using SBIRT with treatment options for high-risk patients.
+Under this grant, ECPH launched SBIRT in multiple health care settings in the region.
+Specifically, ECPH hired a coordinator to provide assistance in implementing SBIRT and increase awareness and education of opioid and heroin use.
+The coordinator improved linkages between care providers in Essex and other North Country counties, helping to develop policies that formalize the use of screening and interventions for vulnerable groups.
+Programmatic and technical support was given in areas such as SBIRT screening tool selection and integration of SBIRT into electronic health records.
+The coordinator also worked closely with the ECHO Prevention Coalition in creating a referral resource list as a tool to connect emergency departments, safety-net providers, and public health centers using SBIRT with treatment options for high-risk patients.